Written just decades after the birth of Islam, a rare fragment from a seventh-century Qur’an recently fetched almost 1 million pounds.

 The Amari Project (1998-2001)

 The Amari Project – in honorary of Michele Amari – was officially inaugurated in 1998.
 In collaboration with François Déroche, Noseda published the first volume of the Sources de la transmission manuscrite du texte coranique [i.e. Sources of the handwritten transmission of the Quranic text] series, entitled: Les manuscrits de style hịǧāzī.
 1, Le manuscrit arabe 328 (a) de la Bibliothèque nationale de France.
 Written in the so-called Māʼil script (i.e. cursive), this Qur’anic manuscript is considered one of the oldest Qurans in the world today.
 The edition has reproduced the first 56 folios; that is BnF Arabe 328a.
-However, in 2009, Déroche was able to identify more dispersed folios at the National Library of Russia (Marcel 18; 18 folios) Which– based on codicological and paleograhical criterias – found resemble to the same manuscript in Paris, raising the number of folios to 98, which represent about 45% of the Quranic text.
-Other corresponding folios, though minimal in quantity, were located too at the Biblioteca Apostolica Vaticana (Vat.Ar.1605; 1 folio), and The Nasser D. Khalili Collection of Islamic Art, London (KFQ 60; 1 folio).
+However, in 2009, Déroche was able to identify more dispersed folios at the National Library of Russia (Marcel 18; 18 folios), which – based on codicological and paleograhical criterias – found to resemble the same manuscript in Paris, raising the number of folios to 98, which represent about 45% of the Quranic text.
+Other corresponding folios, though minimal in quantity, were also located at the Biblioteca Apostolica Vaticana (Vat.Ar.1605; 1 folio), and The Nasser D. Khalili Collection of Islamic Art, London (KFQ 60; 1 folio).
 The new Latin designation, which brings all the scattered folios together, has become known as Codex Parsino-Petropolitanus.

 The Amari Project aims to:

-Among the other objectives of Amari Project was the compilation and reprinting of articles –now hard to find or out of print – written by leading philologists and manuscript experts.
+Among the other objectives of Amari Project was the compilation and reprinting of articles – which are now hard to find or out of print – written by leading philologists and manuscript experts.
 The first and second volumes had already included essays by Gotthelf Bergsträsser, Otto Pretzl, Antoine Isaac Silvestre de Sacy, and Michael Amari.
-Their writings represent the core of this type of scholarship in the West From the nineteenth century until the first half of the twentieth century.
+Their writings represent the core of this type of scholarship in the West, from the nineteenth century until the first half of the twentieth century.